 Some women will notice changes in their hair during the latter part of pregnancy.
-Thicker, more lustrous hair growth can be apparent since your body is actually just doing less shedding that it did before your pregnancy.
+Thicker, more lustrous hair growth can be apparent since your body is actually just doing less shedding than it did before your pregnancy.
 Enjoy – it won’t last (sorry)!

-You may notice that dark line forming from your belly button downward now (the linea negra) and even have more hair growth on your belly or breasts.
+You may notice that dark line forming from your belly button downward now (the linea nigra) and even have more hair growth on your belly or breasts.
 While some women prefer to tweeze or wax these hairs away, others just put up with them since it is only temporary and will disappear in time.

 Your fingernails can also be noticeably longer due to the many hormones causing rapid growth.
 If you have always had soft nails, they may become harder, while the opposite can also take effect.
 The overall texture can also be affected temporarily.

 Be sure to protect your nails when cleaning and use a hand moisturizer if you notice them becoming brittle.
 And put on some nail polish.
 You won’t have the time and energy for that in a couple of months… ;-)